octopipe/cloudx/README.md

 The runtime-engine manage your infrastructure in any cloud based in [IDP principles](https://internaldeveloperplatform.org/).

+### FEATURES:
+- Multiple plugin dependencies
+- Destroy infrastructure
+- Plugins diff
+- Terraform execution per version
+- No needed of terraform code customization
+- Each execution with only credentials of target
+- Can watch progress of partial executions
+- Historical execution data
+- Can re-run with new plugins versions
+- Fix the problem of plugin having the files with same names
+- When possible parallel execution is performed

+### TODO:
+- Delete plugins using dependencies tree
+- Add author per execution
+- Add execution sensitives data in secrets

 ## How to run?

 Apply a shared infra manifest in the cluster, example: